 It should be noted that 2040 is the latest year in which detailed population projections have been provided by the Wisconsin Department of Administration (WDOA) Demographic Services Center; extensions of projections to the plan horizon year of 2045 will not come with the level of detail typically provided by the WDOA.
-In addition, the WDOA Demographic Services Center will be working on updated population projections in the coming months, but it is unlikely that these will be completed in a timely manner in order to be incorporated into this Update to the Year 2045 SATP.
+In addition, the WDOA Demographic Services Center is working on updated population projections, but these were not completed in time to be incorporated into this Update to the Year 2045 SATP.